Prerequisites:

 Steps:

-Step 1: Automatically ingest all the env related labels available in your billing data
+Step 1: Ingest the env-related labels in your billing data

 Automatic feature engineering includes: